iuliadmtru/Argus.jl/README.md

 ## Notes

 Argus is the final project for my Computer Science and Engineering degree at University Politehnica of Bucharest.
+The paper is attached in the repo (Thesis.pdf).

 ## Acknowledgements